Miranshah Airfield: History

 In 1905, the British constructed Miranshah Fort to control North Waziristan.
 It was built using sun-dried mud bricks, and was occupied by the Tochi Scouts.
 Through the years, the fort faced tribal raids.
 However, in 1919, the 3rd Afghan War led to the Afghans raiding Waziristan, and tribes rose up.
 Following this, over 10,000 troops of Indian Army were deployed to re-establish British control.
 Five Royal Air Force squadrons begun strafing and bombing attacks on the tribes, operating mainly Royal Aircraft Factory B.E.2C, Bristol F.2B Fighter, de Havilland DH.9, and other DH bombers.
 1,300 men were killed, and the bombings led to the conflict ending.

 Establishment

-Following this success, in November 1923, the British government made Miranshah a Royal Air Force Base, using the existing fort to house RAF personnel.
-By 1925, the North side of the fort was constructed along with a runway to carry out operations in Waziristan.
+Following the success, in November 1923, the British government made Miranshah a Royal Air Force Base, using the existing fort to house RAF personnel.
+By 1925, the north side of the Miranshah Fort was constructed along with a runway to carry out operations in Waziristan.
 Technical buildings were installed to accommodate and maintain the equipment of two squadrons.
 The buildings included hangars, store-rooms, workshops, offices, and tents to house personnel.
 By 1925, Miranshah was used by the RAF to conduct air operations against tribesmen, known as the Pink's War.
 Ever since, the RAF maintained a flight at Miranshah for operations in the Northwest frontier.
-However, by 1937, flights were exclusively undertaken by Squadrons 5, 20, 28, 31, and 60.
-These squadrons remained for two months on a rotational basis.
+On 14 April 1936, the A Flight of No. 1 (India) Wing, based in India, took over the RAF Section from No. 5 Squadron RAF's prior occupation.
+The unit delivered additions to the Tochi Scouts Post to accommodate the RAF, while the old Dardoni Camp was demolished.
+By 1937, flights were exclusively undertaken by Squadrons 5, 20, 28, 31, and 60.
+These squadrons remained for two months on a rotational basis, providing security over the region.